kuehnd96/portfolio/diary.md

 ### Come along as I plan, design, implement, and support software for a massive increase in my online presence

+11/6/2023

+Today is the last day of .NET Conf.
+A new LTS version of .NET is out and I am excited to try out some of the new things that were announced.
+A new hosting model for Blazor was introduced and I think it will be perfect for the type of Blazor app I plan to build for this project: Static server side rendering.
+It features the ability to run a Blazor app server side and pump HTML to the browser without the need for a persistant SignalR connection.
+I will be updating my ADR with the desion to use this hosing model.

+My excitement for this project is about as high as it has ever been.
+Next up I will finish planning my content, creating a site map, and composing and designing my data for persisted storage.
+After that I will learn some Blazor and then get coding.
+Also, I think I found a way to get some time every week to work on this project.
+I should be able to stick to this new schedule even with the holidays coming up.

 10/29/2023

 The good news is I am 4 weeks into my new job and loving it.
 The bad news is I didn't have time to work on this project during my job search.
 Even though it has taken until now to post my first update in this diary I have been thinking about this project and doing some work on it for a couple weeks.